 Is Performance Max Good for Lead Generation?

-There’s so much talk about PMAX but is it any good for lead generation?
+There’s so much talk about PMAX in the Google Ads world, but is it any good for lead generation?
 Is the algorithm smarter?
 Performance Max have a “secret formula” that could make it more effective than other campaign types?

 I want to share an honest opinion from my own personal experience using Performance Max for lead generation.
 There is a lot of content about PMAX out there.
 Some of the advice about PMAX isn’t always useful and can often send you in the wrong direction.